Monday, February 22, 2010

 11 Denmark

 A: Hang about, I thought, surely this is the Icelandic entry; and if not, Norway’s, since it sounds like a forerunner to My Heart Goes Boom.
 No surprise then to find it coming out of Denmark.
-They did a very dependable job of this kind of thing in the ’70s and ’80s, didn’t they: upbeat pop that gets you bobbing or tapping some part of your body along in time to it without you even realising.
+They did a very dependable job of this kind of thing in the ’70s and ’80s: upbeat pop that gets you bobbing or tapping some part of your body in time to it without you even realising.
 In a contest like this, that’s pretty much all I need.

 V: Are the lady dancers Greco-Roman wrestling there at the start?
-Slightly ‘oh my god, somebody stole my legs’ performance from Lonnie.
-Good backing vocals from the lads.
+Slightly ‘oh my god, somebody stole my legs’ performance from Lonnie,

 12 Switzerland

-B: Terrible all-white outfit (and matching string instrument).
-Fairly straightforward ‘music is my life’ lyrics.
+B: Run-of-the-mill ‘music is my life’ lyrics.

 A: Switzerland years out of time yet again.
 For a song about someone saying how much music means to them, it lacks any kind of punch.
 He might as well be singing anything, as it comes across as one huge cliché anyway.
 Not even the strings impress me when they’re so crassly cut off by that key change.